kerthcet/homepage/themes/smigle/site/content/posts/recap_2024.md

 tags:
   - 2024
   - Recap
-weight: 1
 ---

 On January 1st, 2024, I outlined three goals for the coming year, and I would like to response to this first:

-* Concentrate on AI, still continue with Kubernetes.
+- Concentrate on AI, still continue with Kubernetes.
-* Be fluent in English.
+- Be fluent in English.
-* Less social media, more books.
+- Less social media, more books.

 For Goal 1, I do believe I have some progress.
 To begin with, I want to highlight the contributions I've made to [LWS](https://github.com/kubernetes-sigs/lws).